faizaans-spektra/agentic-applications-for-unified-data-foundation-solution-accelerator/Labs/Lab2.md

     ![quota-check-output](../Images/LT2S6.png)

-1. You may see the prompt on the screen, **Setting up your copilot may take a while**, wait for sometime till your agent gets created.
+1. You may see the prompt on the screen, **Setting up your copilot may take a while**, wait for some time till your agent gets created.

-1. To add a Fabric data agent to your custom AI agent in Copilot Studio, choose **Adventure Work Sales Agent** created previously then navigate to **Agents (1)** from the top pane and then select **+ Add (2)** to add agents to your custom AI agent.
+1. To add a Fabric data agent to your custom AI agent in Copilot Studio, choose **Adventure Work Sales Agent** created previously, then navigate to **Agents (1)** from the top pane and then select **+ Add (2)** to add agents to your custom AI agent.

     ![quota-check-output](../Images/lab2-12.png)